Copyright The OpenTelemetry Authors

 from time import time_ns

-from typing import Any, Callable, Optional, Tuple, Union # noqa
+from typing import Any, Callable, Tuple, Union, cast # noqa

 from opentelemetry._logs import Logger as APILogger